pramodsatya/velox/velox/functions/prestosql/coverage/README.md

 Generates a list of Presto functions available in Velox.
 The output to be copy-pasted into velox/docs/functions.rst file.

+> velox_prestosql_coverage --signatures

+Generates a list of Presto functions available in Velox along with the supported signatures for each function.
+The output to be copy-pasted into velox/docs/functions_with_signatures.rst file.

 > velox_prestosql_coverage --all

 Generates coverage map using all Presto functions.
 The output to be copy-pasted